h2oai/h2o-2/h2o-docs/source/datascience/kmeans.rst

 Interpreting a Model
 """"""""""""""""""""

-    Output from K-Means is a table with one more column than the number of attributes used to cluster.
-The the names of attributes, and "cluster" appear in the header row.
-The column cluster gives an arbitrary number to each cluster built, and the attributes give the coordinates of the center of that cluster.
+    The output from K-Means is a table with one more column than the number of attributes used in the cluster.
+The names of the attributes, and "Clusters" appear in the header row.
+The "Clusters" column assigns an arbitrary number to each cluster, and the attribute columns list the coordinates of the center of that cluster.

 +--------+-----------+-----------+